Book Review: Fooled By Randomness

 My favourite quote

 “Dress at your best on your execution day; try to leave a good impression on the death squad by standing erect and proud.
 Try not to play victim when diagnosed with cancer.
 Be extremely courteous to your assistant when you lose money.
 Try not to blame others for your fate, even if they deserve blame.
 Never exhibit any self-pity, even if your significant other bolts with the handsome ski instructor or the younger aspiring model.
 Do not complain.
 If you suffer from a benign version of the attitude problem, do not start being a nice guy if your business dries up.
-The only article Lady Fortuna has no control over is your behaviour.
-Good luck.” (page 249)
+The only article Lady Fortuna has no control over is your behaviour. ” (page 249)

 Other quotes